armele/mctradepost-retro/README.md

 ### Fix Implemented - In Testing
 Vacationers will sometimes complain about needing stuff even when not on vacation.
 [Test]
 Station: After trade arrives, request pick-up by courier.
+[Test] Pet building assignment selection list can be slow to refresh from the view.
 [Test]

 ### Pending Resolution
-Pet building assignment selection list can be slow to refresh from the view.
+If a herding target is stuck (frozen in place - such as trapped in amber as can happen in ATM 10) the pet does not handle this gracefully.
+It never gives up trying to move the immovable object.
 Ivy Block types not previewable in Domum.

 ### Low Priority Issues